 You will likely become busier that you were before.
 Seems impossible right??
 You now have a full 5 days up your sleeve so how can this be?
 For those who have kids in daycare your day is suddenly MUCH shorter – you HAVE to be there on the bell to pick them up and 3pm is way earlier than the luxury of 5.30pm or 6pm or just picking them up whenever you were ready to!

 We try really hard to be organised when we can as this does help.
 And when you get a note home from school, return it straight away before it goes missing in the endless pile of papers.
-Read the school newsletter or if your class has a closed Facebook group, join it as these are the best ways to keep across the HEAP of stuff that happens at school.
+Read the school newsletter, the email from the class mum/parent or if your class has a closed Facebook group, join it as these are the best ways to keep across the HEAP of stuff that happens at school.

 So buckle up mums, you’re in for a ride but it’s a really rewarding one.
 Their growth, both intellectually and emotionally, in kindergarten is out of this world and they become much more independent.
 Take some time to admire it, because this year will fly by faster than you can imagine.
 Good luck!